UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/reports/m1_proposal.md

 Ming Choi is a public policy maker with some technical knowledge who is working in the Hong Kong government and he wants to know which control points of Hong Kong are the most used to better assign funds to support these high-traffic control points.
-Additionally, Choi might also wish to *explore* which time of the year is the busiest historically so that there are additional funds set aside for the future.
+Additionally, Mr.Choi might also wish to *explore* which time of the year is the busiest historically so that there are additional funds set aside for the future.

-Choi might also want to *compare* multiple control points simultaneously for data over time to gain better insight into optimal times to increase or decrease funds.
-Therefore, then Choi logs into this Hong Kong Tracker app, he will be able to see an overview of the people traffic for the city using the dataset that has been collected by the government already.
+Mr.Choi might also want to *compare* multiple control points simultaneously for data over time to gain better insight into optimal times to increase or decrease funds.
+Therefore, when Mr.Choi logs into this Hong Kong Tracker app, he will be able to see an overview of the people traffic for the city using the dataset that has been collected by the government already.
 He can filter the data to see an overview of people traveling through certain control points and compare between each control point.
 He might find that the airport is the most popular control point in the city.

-Based on his findings using the app, Choi would then know that it is more prudent to allocate more funds to the airport to ensure that there is enough staff to handle the number of people arriving and departing through the airport.
+Based on his findings using the app, Mr.Choi would then know that it is more prudent to allocate more funds to the airport to ensure that there is enough staff to handle the number of people arriving and departing through the airport.

-## Section 4

-### Hong Kong Passenger Traffic Tracker
+## App sketch & brief description

 The app contains a landing page that visualizes passenger traffic across different control points in Hong Kong.
 Users can explore various statistics, including the **visitor population ratio** and **total number of visitors**, displayed as key summary metrics.
 The interface includes **interactive bar charts** that show **net passenger inflow** over time and **passenger count by origin**, with different travel types (Sea, Air, Land) and resident categories (Mainland, Other).